Culinaria Fall Restaurant Weeks

 Gruene Music And Wine Festival

-The festival originally began in 1987 as a one-day event and has now become a four-day event that celebrates Texan, German and Americana music, wine, beer and food.
+The celebration began in 1987 as a one-day event and has now become a four-day party that celebrates Texan, German and Americana music, wine, beer and food.
 Get some liquid courage and jump on to this storied dance floor.
-October 6-9, Gruene Hall, gruenemusicandwinefestival.org.
+Prices vary, October 8-11, Gruene Hall, gruenemusicandwinefestival.org.

 Lebanese Food Festival

 Experience the Lebanese culture with entertainment, dance, music and food.
-But let’s focus on the food: hummus, baklavas, falafels and so much pita bread.
-October 28-30 St. George Maronite Church, stgeorgesa.org.
+But let's focus on the food: hummus, baklavas, falafels and plenty of pita bread to go around. $1-$3, October 23-25, St. George Maronite Church, stgeorgesa.org.

-The traditional Mexican holiday, Dia De Los Muertos, is a celebration where departed loved ones are commemorated and remembered.
-Altars (ofrendas) are set up around the city where beautiful art is displayed and poetry readings and calaveras (skulls) processions take place.
-People honor their deceased loved ones by placing sugar skulls, marigolds and the departed person’s favorite food and drinks on the altars.
-November 2, multiple locations.
+This traditional Mexican holiday commemorates departed loved ones.
+Altars (ofrendas) are set up around the city where beautiful art is displayed and poetry readings and calavera processions take place.
+People place skulls, marigolds and the departed person's favorite food and drinks on the altars.
+Prices vary, November 2, multiple locations.

-Tango of the Vines showcases some of the tastiest wine from the Texas Hill Country (Yeah, we can make wine too, California!).
+Tango of the Vines showcases some of the tastiest wine from the Texas Hill Country (yeah, we can make wine too, California!).
 This festival takes place at the Lambermont Castle.
 Relax in the outdoor gardens, sample food from local restaurants and sip on the nectar of the gods.
-Proceeds from the event benefit the Amniotic Fluid Embolism Foundation.
-November 4, afesupport.org.
+Proceeds from the event benefit the Amniotic Fluid Embolism Foundation. $60-$100, November 6, afesupport.org.

 German history runs deep in the Texas Hill Country.
 Celebrate it with lots of beers, music, carnival rides and, of course, sausage (which puts the wurst in wurstfest).
 The 10-day festival takes place in New Braunfels.
-Get those lederhosens ready, y’all.
-November 4-13, wurstfest.com.
+Get those lederhosens ready, y'all.
+Prices vary, November 6-15, wurstfest.com.

 La Gran Tamalada

-The Guadalupe Cultural Arts Center hosts the annual community event, which brings together the tradition of making tamales with storytelling.
+The Guadalupe Cultural Arts Center hosts this annual community event, which brings together the tradition of making tamales with storytelling.
 Cultural experts show participants how to make the delicious golden-wrapped tamales, so you can take the tradition home with you.
-Date TBA, guadalupeculturalarts.org.
+Free, date TBA, guadalupeculturalarts.org.

-Tamales! at the Pearl Here in South Texas, winter (or even Christmas dinner) isn’t complete without some tamales.
-Tamales! at the Pearl features over 40 tamale vendors ranging in price from $1-$5.
-Lines do tend to get crazy, so head out there early to snag some of the best tamales in San Anto, and don’t forget to bring cash!
-Usually the first week in December, atpearl.com.
+Here in South Texas, winter (or even Christmas dinner) isn't complete without some tamales.
+Tamales! at Pearl features over 40 vendors selling their yummy wrapped treasures for $1-$5.
+Lines do tend to get crazy, so head out there early to snag some of the best tamales in San Anto, and don't forget to take cash!
+Free, usually the first week in December, atpearl.com.